event-driven-robotics/snowball/README.md

 `prs2net -p 'dec<>' test_dec.act`

-This will produce two output files; one for thedownstream communications blocks, called `output_R.dec`, and one for the local event receiver, called `output_T.dec`.
+This will produce two output files; one for the downstream communications blocks, called `output_R.dec`, and one for the local event receiver, called `output_T.dec`.

 A snowball gains size and momentum as it rolls down a hill; the name is a metaphor for the events moving through the incrementer chain.